eXept Software AG Logo

 o withHLSFromRed: r green: g blue: b do: aBlock

-compute hls form rgb, evaluate aBlock with h,l and s as arguments.
+compute hls from rgb, evaluate aBlock with h,l and s as arguments.

 o withHLSFromScaledRed: r scaledGreen: g scaledBlue: b do: aBlock

-compute hls form rgb, evaluate aBlock with h,l and s as arguments
+compute hls from rgb, evaluate aBlock with h,l and s as arguments;

 o withRGBFromHue: h light: l saturation: s do: aBlock